ArmDeveloperEcosystem/workshop-ai-gke/README.md

 <ql-code-block templated bash>
 sudo snap install docker

-export DOCKER_IMAGE="llama-cpp"
 cd server/
-sudo docker buildx build -f Dockerfile --target full --tag ${DOCKER_IMAGE}:latest . sudo docker buildx build -f Dockerfile --target server --tag ${DOCKER_IMAGE}-server:latest .
+sudo docker buildx build -f Dockerfile --target full --tag llama-cpp:latest . sudo docker buildx build -f Dockerfile --target server --tag llama-cpp-server:latest .
 </ql-code-block>

 Make an image from docker template to be included in this repo, using command that ensures it makes an arm64 ONLY build

 ### Push llm server image to artifact repository

-TODO Michael: This section isn't needed, as we will provide images.
-But for reference:

-We want to upload just the server image into our GCP Project's Artifact Registry.
+At this point we would upload the llama-cpp-server image into an artifact reppository.
+However, to speed things up, we have one already uploaded and ready to use.

+Below is an example of how you would push your newly built docker image to GCP's Project Artifact Registry

+TODO Avin: Verify commands to push to student's registry in qwiklabs

 <ql-code-block templated bash>
-ARTIFACT_REGISTRY="us-east4-docker.pkg.dev/arm-deveco-stedvsl-prd/boutique"
+ARTIFACT_REGISTRY="us-docker.pkg.dev/scaling-llm-with-arm-and-gke"

-sudo docker tag ${DOCKER_IMAGE}-server ${ARTIFACT_REGISTRY}/${DOCKER_IMAGE}-server
-gcloud auth configure-docker us-east4-docker.pkg.dev sudo docker push ${ARTIFACT_REGISTRY}/${DOCKER_IMAGE}-server
+sudo docker tag llama-cpp-server ${ARTIFACT_REGISTRY}/llama-cpp-server gcloud auth configure-docker us-docker.pkg.dev sudo docker push ${ARTIFACT_REGISTRY}/llama-cpp-server
 </ql-code-block>

 ## 3. Prepare Model